 Top 10 places to Visit in South Africa

 When is the Best time to go on a South Africa Tour?

-If you’re going on safari, the best months to visit South Africa are the winter months of May to September, which is the driest time of the year in most of the country.
-The lack of rain means that animals congregate at waterholes, and the vegetation is sparser, which makes spotting animals easier.
+If going on safari then the best months to visit South Africa are the winter months of May to September.
+This is the driest time of the year and the lack of rain means that animals congregate at waterholes.
+Added to that, sparse vegetation makes spotting animals easier.
 The autumn months of April and May and the spring months of September and October are best for mild temperatures.
 These spring and autumn months are also ideal for hiking all over the country.

-If you love sun, surf and hiking up our glorious mountains then touring during our Summer months in the around Cape Town are the best time to visit with temperatures in the 25 to 30 degrees range.
-These are from December to March.
-A heavy rainfall and average temperatures of 14 to 16 degrees can be expected from June to August.
+Plan your trip during our Summer months in the around Cape Town for the best time to visit sun, sea and surf with temperatures ranging 25 to 30 degrees Celsius.
+The months of November to April are best.
+Heavy rainfall and average temperatures of 14 to 16 degrees can be expected from June to August.

 The Kruger Park area experiences heavy Summer showers from December to March.

-The East Coast offers year-round sunshine, and a very mild winter with warm ocean temperatures so if you can’t pick and choose your time, anytime is a good time!
+The East Coast offers sunshine throughout the year and a very mild winters.
+The warm ocean temperatures ensure that anytime is a good time!

-Kruger National Park is the country’s flagship game reserve, and one of the best places to see wildlife.
-The park’s massive 25 000 square kilometres are home to a remarkable diversity of animals in big numbers, including the the Big Five – buffalo, rhino, elephant, leopard and lion – as well as many other mammal species, such as hippo, giraffe, zebra and cheetah, plus 500 bird species.
+Kruger National Park is the country’s flagship game reserve and one of the best places to see wildlife.
+The area spans 25 000 square kilometers and is home to a remarkable diversity of animals including the the Big Five – buffalo, rhino, elephant, leopard and lion.
+In the Kruger National Park you can also find other mammal species such as hippo, giraffe, zebra and cheetah as well as more than 500 bird species.

 10 reasons to travel to South Africa